-The debt to income ratio is a formula lenders use to determine how much money can be used for a monthly home loan payment after all your other monthly debt obligations are fulfilled.
+The ratio of debt to income is a tool lenders use to determine how much money is available for a monthly mortgage payment after all your other monthly debts are fulfilled.

-In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything.

-The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt together.
-Recurring debt includes things like vehicle payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt together.
+Recurring debt includes car payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Qualification Calculator.
+If you want to run your own numbers, we offer a Mortgage Pre-Qualification Calculator.

-Remember these ratios are only guidelines.
-We'd be thrilled to pre-qualify you to determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.

 At South County Mortgage, we answer questions about qualifying all the time.
 Give us a call: (401) 583-4150.